-We want to catalyze the expertise of architects, designers, community members, policymakers, academics, and others to push ideas forward in actionable ways.
-Together, we will experiment with new ways of working that acknowledge, and push beyond, the limitations of traditional or conventional architecture practice.
-We welcome proposals that include partners across disciplines, lived experiences, and diverse points of view.
+We want to catalyze the expertise of architects and designers and the agency of all stakeholders to push ideas forward in actionable ways.
+Together, we will experiment with new ways of working that acknowledge, and push beyond, the limitations of traditional or conventional practice.
+Individuals or teams are welcome to submit a response.
+While this RFI is centered around those working on the built environment, we welcome proposals that include partners across disciplines, lived experiences, and diverse points of view.